mcarroll138/Salon.Solution/README.md

 - This will allow you to use the michael_carroll.sql file.
 - NOTE: There is no sensitive material on this database, it has been used only to test the functionality.
 - Once this has been set up, navigate to the HairSalon directory and run $ dotnet watch run
 - Once page loads, you will be at the Home Page where you can either View the Stylist List or View the Client List.
-Please note that you must have atleast one stylist loaded into the system before you can add any clients.
+Please note that you must have at least one stylist loaded into the system before you can add any clients.

 ## Known Bugs